flyingmachine/brave-clojure-web/content/7-functional-programming.md

 effects in your code.
 Think of yourself as an overeager bureaucrat, &mdash; let's call you Kafka Man &mdash; scrutinizing each side effect with your trusty BureauCorp clipboard in hand.
-Not only will this lead to better code, it's also sexy an dramatic!
+Not only will this lead to better code, it's also sexy and dramatic!

 Luckily for you, Clojure makes your job easier by going to great lengths to limit side effects &mdash; all of its core data structures